lupyuen/lupyuen.github.io/src/prometheus.md

 _How shall we monitor the Sensor Data transmitted by the IoT Devices?_

-Today we shall monitor the IoT Sensor Data by connecting open source __Prometheus and Grafana__ to The Things Network...
+Today we shall monitor IoT Sensor Data by connecting open source __Prometheus and Grafana__ to The Things Network...

 ![Monitoring IoT Devices in The Things Network with Prometheus and Grafana](https://lupyuen.github.io/images/prometheus-title.jpg)